rughh/ruby-unconf-website/index.md

 ## Let's meet and talk about Ruby

-Ruby Unconf Hamburg 2018 will happen on 5th and 6th of May 2018.
+Ruby Unconf Hamburg 2018 will happen on 5th and 6th of May 2018 at the HAW Hamburg, DMI Campus Finkenau.

 You decide on the topics, talks and speakers.
 This is your conference. <br />
 Give a talk, get inspired, code together, talk to people.